Organizing various replications in MySQL 8.0

 The default is asynchronous replication, which I think is fine for general web services.

-Asynchronous Replication
+Asynchronous replication

-The data and binary log updates on the master are guaranteed to be synchronized.
+The data on the master and binary log updates are guaranteed to be synchronized.

-This setting does not guarantee that the data will be propagated to the slaves thereafter.
+This setting does not guarantee that the data will be propagated to the slaves after that.

-Semi-synchronous replication
+Semisynchronous replication

 This behavior was implemented in MySQL 5.5.